72 officers off streets amid probe into social media posts | Federal News Network

 “I am not prepared to tell you at this point who’s being disciplined and how many may be terminated, but I can tell you with a degree of certainty there are some people who will meet with that fate,” Ross said Wednesday.

-John McNesby, president of the Philadelphia police union, said the Fraternal Order of Police leadership and attorneys will protect the officers’ free speech.
+John McNesby, president of the Philadelphia police union, said the Fraternal Order of Police leadership and attorneys will protect the free speech of the officers.

 “It’s premature and irresponsible for the commissioner to tell the public that police officers will be fired without a complete investigation into officers’ social media use,” he said in an emailed statement.
 “Our officers are entitled to due process just like any other citizen.”